Luke Brooks: 2023

 In round 9 of the 2023 NRL season, Brooks earned his first victory in over a year as the Wests Tigers upset Penrith 12–8.
 It was Wests first win of the season having lost the previous seven matches and also their first victory in 273 days.

 On 26 June, Brooks signed a four-year deal to join Manly starting in 2024.

 Brooks played a total of 16 matches for the Wests Tigers in the 2023 NRL season and scored three tries as they finished with the wooden spoon for a second consecutive season.

 2024

 Brooks made his club debut for Manly in the round 1 opening match in Las Vegas, scoring a try during Manly's 36–24 victory over South Sydney.

 After 229 NRL games, Brooks would finally play his first finals game, in an elimination final against the Canterbury-Bankstown Bulldogs.
 Brooks and Manly would go on to win 24-22.
 The following week, he played in the clubs semi-final loss against the Sydney Roosters.

 2025

 Brooks played every game for Manly in the 2025 NRL season as the club finished 10th on the table.

+2026

+Brooks during round 17 of the 2026 season tore his ACL and played on for a further 15 minutes.